xdrpp/stc/cmd/stc/stc.1.md

-  signatures and pre-signed-transaction hashes (which prevents signatures from being valid on more than one instantiation of the Stellar network).  stc by default populates these files correctly for the main public Stellar network and test networks.
-You probably shouldn't edit these files, but may wish to create new ones if you instantiate your own networks using the Stellar code base.
+  signatures and pre-signed-transaction hashes (which prevents signatures from being valid on more than one instantiation of the Stellar network).  stc by default populates these files correctly for the main public Stellar network and automatically fetches and stores the network ID of test network the first time it is used.
+  You probably shouldn't edit these files, but may wish to create new ones if you instantiate your own networks using the Stellar code base and don't want stc to fetch the network automatically, or if you relaunch a network with a different network ID, in which case you need to delete the old `network_id` file.

 * `horizon` corresponds to the base URL of the horizon instance to use for this network.
 You may wish to change this URL to use your own